Donald Trump: | Kamala Harris: | Toss Up: |

 The Electoral Map for 2024

-• Based on the 2020 election results — along with the 2022 midterm results — we’ve moved a handful of states into the Toss Up category.
+- Based on the 2020 election results — and factoring in the 2022 midterm results — we’ve moved a handful of states into the Toss Up category.

-• States that are still red and blue are not expected to be competitive, but that could change as the campaign heats up.
+- States that are still red and blue are not expected to be competitive, but that could always change as the campaign heats up.

 For comparison, take a look at the actual 2020 electoral map or what changed from 2020.